MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-10.md

 In the Hierarchy window, select the **MixedRealityToolkit** object, then in the Inspector window, select the **Input** tab and clone the **DefaultHoloLens2InputSystemProfile** to replace it with your own customizable **Input System Profile**:

 > [!TIP]
-> For a reminder on how to clone MRTK profiles, you can refer to the [How to configure the Mixed Reality Toolkit Profiles](mrlearning-base-ch2.md#how-to-configure-the-mixed-reality-toolkit-profiles-change-spatial-awareness-display-option) instructions.
+> For a reminder on how to clone MRTK profiles, you can refer to the [Configuring the Mixed Reality Toolkit profiles](mr-learning-base-03.md) instructions.

 ### 2. Clone the default Speech Commands Profile